GRG-Professional-Services/GPSL-Web-002/exampleSite/content/english/terms/_index.md

 2\.
 You may, for your own personal, non-commercial use only, do the following:

-a. retrieve, display and view the Content on a computer screen
+* retrieve, display and view the Content on a computer screen

-b. print one copy of the Content
+* print one copy of the Content

 3\.
 You must not otherwise reproduce, modify, copy, distribute or use for commercial purposes any Content without the written permission of GRG Professional Services Ltd.